 Cathedral Cove Dive and Snorkel and Dive Zone offer guided snorkel and dive trips every day throughout the summer season.
 Experience breathtaking underwater subtropical scenery with experienced guides taking you to the best dive spots in the reefs, bays and islands of the Reserve.
 It's a great place to learn to dive if that's something you have dreamed of.

 Cathedral Cove Kayaking offer a terrific way to discover Te Whanganui o Hei if you prefer to be a participant rather than a spectator.
 Paddle through sea caves, interact with marine life and pull up at Cathedral Cove where your guide will make you a well-earned hot cappuccino while you explore the famous stretch of beach.

-While in Hahei enjoy a visit to The Coromandel Brewing Company, a micro brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
+While in Hahei enjoy a visit to The Coromandel Brewing Company, a small brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
 Cathedral Cove Macadamias is just up the road where you can take in the beautiful surroundings as you take a short walk around the orchard.
-Visit the Orchard Shop to purchase a range of Macadamia Products and seasonal produce.
-A short drive back out to the main highway will take you to Hot Water Beach, where you can dig your own spa on the beach.
+Visit the orchard Shop to purchase a range of Macadamia Products and seasonal produce.
+A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa on the beach.
 Hot Waves Cafe is well worth the stop.